NicholasPhJordan/SpaceShot/README.md

 # Space Shot

 A simple space game.
 You play as the red space ship that can only move up and down as enemies spawn and move towards you.
-Try to shoot all the enemies before they get to the other side.
-But be careful!
-If any of the enmies hit you, It's GAME OVER!
+You have two baby ships that follow you.
+Try to avoid Having your head ship hit by enemies or it's Game Over!
+At the moment there is no way to win the game, only a way to loose.
+But stick around for further updates!

 ## How to Play